evancz/functional-programming-in-elm/recursion/README.md

 And there we go, a `reverse` implementation!

 This `foo` and `fooHelp` pattern is quite common.
-The `fooHelp` part lets you carry around extra state around as you recurse through some data structure, and the `foo` part lets you hide those details from people using the function.
+The `fooHelp` part lets you carry around extra state as you recurse through some data structure, and the `foo` part lets you hide those details from people using the function.
 So `reverseHelp` carries an extra list around, and `reverse` gives the initial `[]` to make the public API nicer.

 Like with the first strategy, the best way to get used to thinking this way is to practice!